-The GMS divides the County into five growth management districts, the East District, the South Central District, the South West District, the accommodate the majority of the County's growth going forward.
+The GMS divides the County into five growth management districts, the East District, the South Central District, the South West District, the North West District and the Central District.
+The Foothills Crossing ASP area is located in the Central District.
+This district has seen the most growth and development in the past and is expected to continue to accommodate the majority of the County's growth going forward.